Microcosmos explorer student using their cellphone to capture a photograph of a prepared rhizome slide through the Foldscope.

 (Para español, vea abajo)

-For my social service -necessary to graduate from any public university in Mexico- I decided to do community service.
-I received a material grant from One World Science, an FPI initiative dedicated to promoting diversity and inclusion in science.
+For my social service -a graduation requirement at all universities in Mexico- I decided to do community service.
+I applied for and received a material grant from One World Science, an FPI initiative dedicated to promoting diversity and inclusion in science.

 The material grant consisted of 100 foldscopes, a type of portable paper microscope.
-I designed a science workshop around the microscope called Explorers of the Microcosmos and offered it at schools in Mexico City that didn't have equipped biology laboratories.
+I designed a science workshop around the microscope called Explorers of the Microcosmos (or, Exploradores del Microcosmos, in Spanish) and offered it at schools in Mexico City that lacked well-equipped biology laboratories.

-Once I had run out of foldscopes and completed my social service, I continued to offer the course by purchasing foldscopes myself.
+The workshop was a success, so after I had handed out all 100 foldscopes through the workshop and completed my social service, I continued to offer the course by purchasing foldscopes myself.

-After receiving an invitation to participate in a special issue on science education at Biology Methods and Protocols, I wrote a paper about the workshop (click here to access the paper).
+A couple of years later I received an invitation to participate in a special issue on science education at Biology Methods and Protocols.
+I gladly accepted and wrote a paper about the workshop (click here to access the paper), which was my first publication in a peer-reviewed journal.

-For my social service -necessary to graduate from any public university in Mexico- I decided to do community service.
-I received a material grant from One World Science, an FPI initiative dedicated to promoting diversity and inclusion in science.
+For my social service -a graduation requirement at all universities in Mexico- I decided to do community service.
+I applied for and received a material grant from One World Science, an FPI initiative dedicated to promoting diversity and inclusion in science.

 The material grant consisted of 100 foldscopes, a type of portable paper microscope.
-I designed a science workshop around the microscope called Explorers of the Microcosmos and offered it at schools in Mexico City that didn't have equipped biology laboratories.
+I designed a science workshop around the microscope called Explorers of the Microcosmos (or, Exploradores del Microcosmos, in Spanish) and offered it at schools in Mexico City that lacked well-equipped biology laboratories.

-Once I had run out of foldscopes and completed my social service, I continued to offer the course by purchasing foldscopes myself.
+The workshop was a success, so after I had handed out all 100 foldscopes through the workshop and completed my social service, I continued to offer the course by purchasing foldscopes myself.

-After receiving an invitation to participate in a special issue on science education at Biology Methods and Protocols, I wrote a paper about the workshop (click here to access the paper).
+A couple of years later I received an invitation to participate in a special issue on science education at Biology Methods and Protocols.
+I gladly accepted and wrote a paper about the workshop (click here to access the paper), which was my first publication in a peer-reviewed journal.

 Divulgación científica - Talleres de foldscopes